palaeoware/revosim/JOSS/paper.md

 Pathogens evolve over time, and may do so through drift or selection for virulence.
 When pathogens evolve through drift, each position on the grid contains a single pathogen which changes through mutation at a configurable rate.
 When pathogens evolve through selection, each position on the grid contains five pathogen genomes.
 In each timestep, the most virulent pathogen in each position in the pathogen grid, or positions adjacent to it, is applied, duplicated, and then returned, overwriting an existing pathogen.

 ## Variable masks
-REvoSim v3 adds a “masks” system that allows for the productivity and/or mutation rates of organisms to vary spatially and temporally within the simulation.
-Masks are image files with the same dimensions as the simulated environment, and the magnitude of a masked variable at any given position in the environment is equal to that variable’s global value, multiplied by the brightness (0-255) of the red channel of the pixel in the mask image at that position.
+REvoSim v3 adds mechanism that allows for the productivity and/or mutation rates of organisms to vary spatially and temporally within the simulation.
+This is achieved via variable masks - image files with the same dimensions as the simulated environment, where the magnitude of a masked variable at any given position in the environment is equal to that variable’s global value, multiplied by the brightness (0-255) of the red channel of the pixel in the mask image at that position.

 ## Interactions
 Inter-organism interactions can be simulated in REvoSim v3 using one of two approaches, referred to as the ‘genome blocks’ and ‘XOR’ mechanisms.
 Both interaction mechanisms are designed such that small genome changes result in small changes to interaction scores.
 In both cases, the number of attempted interactions per-timestep per-individual is configurable.
 Individuals attempt to interact by searching for another individual at the same position as them in the environment.
 The probability of success of this search increases as organism-count in the cell increases.
 If another individual is found, an interaction occurs.
 Under ‘genome blocks’, an ‘interaction score’ is derived from a configurable table that describes how every possible combination of two-bit organism genome components interact \autoref{fig:figure1}.
 Under ‘XOR’, one of the genomes is rotationally shifted by one bit both to the left and to the right \autoref{fig:figure2}, and each shifted genome is combined with an exclusive-or function with the unshifted genome.
 The number of 1s in the right-shifted, XORed binary sequence subtracted from the number of 1s in the left-shifted, XORed binary sequence, creates an interaction score \autoref{fig:figure2}.